Robotics-Forge/motor-control/README.md

 -   A receiver program that runs on the robot
 -   A controller program that runs on the control device (e.g., computer, remote control)

+Note: For keyboard control, the controller program must be run directly on the robot.

 ## Setup Instructions

 ### On the Robot